-- 1. Completion of Pharmacy Technician admission packet, which may be found in the Allied Health and Life Sciences Division. - 2.
-Applicants must complete all general education and prerequisite courses with a grade of "C" or better, and must have a cumulative GPA - of 2.0 or higher. - 3.
-Proof of medical insurance coverage is required for internship. - Prior to internship, students must submit proof of Tuberculosis testing and Hepatitis B vaccination, or sign a waiver refusing vaccination. - 5.
+- 1. Completion of Pharmacy Technician admission packet, which may be found in the Allied Health & Life Sciences Division. - 2.
+Applicants must complete all general education and prerequisite courses with a grade of "C" or better, and must have a cumulative GPA of 2.0 or higher. - 3.
+Proof of medical insurance coverage is required for internship. - 4.
+Prior to internship, students must submit proof of Tuberculosis testing and Hepatitis B vaccination, or sign a waiver refusing vaccination. - 5.
 Some clinical facilities may require random drug screen testing or background checks prior to acceptance into internship. - 6.
 The PHT program is a limited enrollment program.
-Program admission for the upcoming fall semester will be granted beginning in June. - 7.
-Admission packets may be obtained from the Allied Health Division Office, Cabell Hall 304 or call (304) 696-6270 for more information. - 8.
-Prior to admission to the Medical Assistant program and/or clinical internships, students may be required to document that they have successfully passed a criminal background check and drug screen.
-For more information concerning the Allied Health criminal background check and drug screen procedure, please contact the Dean of Allied Health and Life Sciences at (304) 696-6270.
+Program admission for the upcoming fall semester will be granted beginning in June.